 Once I started canning myself, I asked Granny why she didn’t just go ahead and add the onions and potatoes to her soup base.
 She said she had tried it that way, but thought the soup was better when she added fresh potatoes and onion on the day she made it.

-Back in the day when I was working 2nd shift at a local plant I often took a bowl of Granny's soup for my 'lunch' break.
-One night an older lady saw me eating it and ask me if it was tomatoes and noodles-I said well yes it had both of them in it.
+Back in the day when I was working 2nd shift at a local plant I often took a bowl of Granny’s soup for my ‘lunch’ break.
+One night an older lady saw me eating it and ask me if it was tomatoes and noodles I said well yes it had both of them in it.
 She said she used to make it all the time for her girls when they were little.
 Up till that night I assumed Granny made the recipe up herself.
-Later I asked Granny where she learned to make it-she told me she grew up eating it.
-That her Mother-my Granny Gazzie-and her Aunt Grace both made the soup and that's where she learned to cook it-and to love it-from them.
+Later I asked Granny where she learned to make it and she told me she grew up eating it.
+Her mother, my Granny Gazzie, and her Aunt Grace both made the soup.
+That’s where she learned to cook it and to love it.

-I've got 3 questions I hope you'll answer for me in the comments:
+I’ve got three questions I hope you’ll answer for me in the comments:

 Have you ever ate or seen a similar homemade soup?
 What foods make you think of fall of the year?
 Have you ever heard this old saying “He’s as ugly as homemade soup?”